6 Great Ideas to Nurture Creativity in Our Kids

 6) Humor: Creativity and humor are linked.
 Encourage it.
 Humor loosens the hold of the intellect, which can restrict playfulness and out-of-the-box thinking.

+The education we give our kids today can’t possibly anticipate the information and skills they’ll need years down the road.
 But as educator and creativity expert Ken Robinson points out, “If they have the tools to be creative and to innovate, they will have a much better chance of succeeding no matter how the world changes.”

 Every child is naturally creative.